CESNET/GPUJPEG/CONTRIBUTING.md

 tightly personally linked.

 Please follow these rules when reporting the issue:
-1. use the _latest_ GPUJPEG version
+- use the _latest_ GPUJPEG code from GIT
-2. try to reproduce the issue either with the _sample console application_ or provide a _minimal working example_ demonstrating the problem.
+- try to reproduce the issue either with the _sample console application_ or provide a _minimal working example_ demonstrating the problem.
    Use debug verbosity level (for _console application_  option `-vv`).
-3. _do not alter_ GPUJPEG code for the report.
+- _do not alter_ GPUJPEG code for the report.
 If unnecessary, include the GPUJPEG patch in the bug report.
-4. provide relevant information to the problem, such as:
+- provide relevant information to the problem, such as:
+   1. actual error description (messages, error codes etc.), ideally including a context
-   - SW/HW environment
+   1. SW/HW environment
-   - compilation options
+   1. compilation options
-   - GPUJPEG parameters
+   1. GPUJPEG parameters
-   - console output of the library/application
+   1. console output of the library/application
-   - image for which the problem occurs
+   1. image for which the problem occurs

 Development
 -----------